github/docs/content/github/finding-security-vulnerabilities-and-errors-in-your-code/configuring-code-scanning-in-your-ci-system.md

 ### Configuring {% data variables.product.prodname_code_scanning %} for compiled languages

-For the compiled languages C/C++, C#, and Java, {% data variables.product.prodname_codeql %} builds the code before analyzing it.
-In contrast to the other compiled languages, {% data variables.product.prodname_codeql %} analyzes Go without building the code.
+For the compiled languages C/C++, C#, and Java, {% data variables.product.prodname_codeql %} builds the code before analyzing it. {% data reusables.code-scanning.analyze-go %}

 For many common build systems, the {% data variables.product.prodname_codeql_runner %} can build the code automatically.
 To attempt to build the code automatically, run `autobuild` between the `init` and `analyze` steps.
 Note that if your repository requires a specific version of a build tool, you may need to install the build tool manually first.